Study: Average Engagement Ring Cost

 It's often assumed by society that women want large diamonds, but that's not true.
 Only 14% of women say that the size matters, while 86% say the quality of the diamond is more important.
 In comparison, 20% of men think size is more important.

-54% of women say that the most important factor is the style of the ring.
-Even a large diamond would be a disappointment if the ring itself isn't to her tastes.
+Fifty-four percent of women say the most important factor is the style of the ring.
+Even a large diamond would be a disappointment if the ring itself isn't to her taste.

-47% of brides choose a round diamond for the main stone.
+Sixty-one percent of brides choose a round diamond for the main stone.
 It's timeless and classic, after all.
-Princess and oval cuts are tied for second place, both with 14% of brides rocking these shapes.
-After that, cushion (9%) and pear (5%) are the next most popular shapes.
+Princess ranked second with 12% of brides rocking these shapes.
+After that, cushion (7%) and oval (5%) are the next most popular shapes.

 Lab created diamonds are gaining in popularity because they're budget- and eco-friendly.
-47% of women don't care if the diamond was made in a lab.
+Forty-seven percent of women don't care if the diamond was made in a lab.

-Lab diamonds cost significantly less than a natural diamond.
+Lab diamonds cost significantly less than natural diamonds.
 A good value 1-carat lab diamond costs around $1,800, while the same quality earth mined diamond would cost $5,000.

 Amazingly, 40% of people think a fake diamond is fine.
-Even more astonishing - women are more okay with it than men.
-44% of women don't mind a fake ring, compared to only 35% of men.
+Even more astonishing, women care less than men.
+About 44% of women don't mind a fake ring, compared to only 35% of men.

 Where People Are Buying Rings

 Most people still want to see their ring in person.
-31% of couples bought the engagement ring at a national chain jeweler (like Kay, Zales, and Jared).
-26% went to an independent local jeweler, and 15% shopped online.
+Thirty-one percent of couples bought the engagement ring at a national chain jeweler (like Kay, Zales, and Jared).
+About 28% went to an independent local jeweler, and 11% shopped online.

 On average, proposers visit 3 retailers and look at 15 rings before making their final decision.